-Mr. Pahwa, age 49, has been a director since April 2018 and Vice Chairman since February 2020.
+Mr. Pahwa, age 50, has been a director since April 2018 and Vice Chairman since February 2020.
 Mr. Pahwa has been the President of SRS Investment Management, LLC since 2017 and has led SRS's private equity business since 2006.
 Previously, Mr. Pahwa worked at McKinsey & Company in the U.S. and India, where he led client engagements in the telecom, technology and real estate sectors.
 Prior thereto, Mr. Pahwa worked in the Mergers & Acquisitions group of Lehman Brothers in New York.
 Mr. Pahwa received a Bachelor of Technology from the Indian Institute of Technology, Delhi, and an M.S. from Princeton University and an M.B.A. from Harvard Business School.
+As previously announced, subject to his re-election at the Meeting, Mr. Pahwa will assume the role of Chairman of the Board, effective immediately following the completion of the Meeting.

-- · Financial and investment expertise - · Advisory experience in business strategy and growth - Broad international experience and understanding of the technology sector - · Diverse personal background
+- · Financial and investment expertise - · Advisory experience in business strategy and growth - · Broad international experience and understanding of the technology sector - · Diverse personal background